Siege of Petersburg: Second Reams Station (August 25)

-General Grant wanted the Weldon closed permanently, destroying 14 mi of track from Warren's position near Globe Tavern as far south as Rowanty Creek (about 3 mi north of the town of Stony Creek).
+Grant wanted the Weldon line closed permanently by destroying 14 mi of track from Warren's position near Globe Tavern as far south as Rowanty Creek (about 3 mi north of the town of Stony Creek).
 He assigned the operation to Hancock's II Corps, which was in the process of moving south from their operation at Deep Bottom.
-He chose Hancock's corps because Warren was busy extending the fortifications at Globe Tavern, although his selection was of troops exhausted from their efforts north of the James and their forced march south without rest.
+While Hancock's corps was exhausted from their efforts north of the James and their forced march south, Warren's troops were tasked with extending the fortifications at Globe Tavern.
 Grant augmented Hancock's corps with Gregg's cavalry division.
-Gregg's division departed on August 22 and, after driving off Confederate pickets, they and the II Corps infantry division commanded by Brig.
-Gen. Nelson A. Miles destroyed the railroad tracks to within 2 mi of Reams Station.
-Early on August 23, Hancock's other division, commanded by Brig.
-Gen. John Gibbon, occupied Reams Station, taking up positions in earthworks that had been constructed by the Union cavalry during the Wilson–Kautz Raid in June.
+Gregg's division departed on August 22.
+After driving off Confederate pickets, they and the II Corps infantry division commanded by Brigadier General Nelson A. Miles destroyed the railroad tracks to within 2 mi of Reams Station.
+Early on August 23, Hancock's other division, commanded by Gibbon, occupied Reams Station, taking up positions in earthworks that had been constructed by the Union cavalry during the Wilson–Kautz Raid in June.

-Robert E. Lee considered that the Union troops at Reams Station represented not only a threat to his supply line, but also to the county seat of Dinwiddie County; if Dinwiddie Court House were to fall, the Confederates would be forced to evacuate both Petersburg and Richmond because it represented a key point on the army's potential retreat route.
-He also saw an opportunity—that he could impose a stinging defeat on the Union Army not long before the presidential election in November.
-Lee ordered Lt.
-Gen. A.P.
-Hill to take the overall command of an expedition that included 8–10,000 men—both cavalry and infantry.
+Lee considered that the Union troops at Reams Station represented not only a threat to his supply line, but also to the county seat of Dinwiddie County.
+If Dinwiddie Court House were to fall, the Confederates would be forced to evacuate both Petersburg and Richmond because it represented a key point on the army's potential withdrawal route.
+He also saw an opportunity—that he could impose a strategic defeat upon the Union Army shortly before the presidential election in November.
+Lee ordered Hill to take the overall command of a combined cavalry and infantry force of 8,000–10,000 men.